PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-38. Darren Hague PhD, ANT+ Virtual Power Meter (Rasperri PI, Ubuntu, Windows)
+38. Darren Hague PhD, ANT+ Virtual Power Meter (runs on Rasperri PI, Ubuntu, Windows)

 .
 .

-project to use Python with a Raspberry Pi and ANT+ stick to read bicycle speed and write bicycle power.
-You should be able to use it as a template to read HR data by reading the ANT+ HR profile spec and adapting the code to suit.
+Hague s project uses Python with a Raspberry Pi and ANT+ stick to read bicycle speed and write bicycle power.
+You should be able to use it as a template to read HR data or other ANT+ sensor data by reading the ANT+ HR profile spec and adapting the code to suit.

 https://github.com/dhague/vpower